 Gannet-watching at Cape Kidnappers

 Bird sanctuaries and wildlife parks are enjoyable, but if you have an opportunity to witness birds in their natural habitat, it’s far more rewarding.
 Cape Kidnappers is home to four gannet colonies, where an estimated total of 15,700 gannets live.
 Because gannets are surprisingly tolerant of humans, you can observe them up close.
+This is one of the best wildlife experiences you can have, so please prioritize it on your New Zealand North Island itinerary.

 They nest in close proximity to one another.
 So, you’ll see hundreds of birds soaring around the colonies, guarding their chicks and displaying unique “partner” behavior.
 For example, paired gannets will rub their beaks and necks together when a partner returns home to its nest site.